Martin Ebner

 Martin Ebner (born 12 August 1945) is a Swiss billionaire businessman and investor from the municipality of Freienbach in the canton of Schwyz.
 He is the founder of BZ Bank, and the investment firm, BZ Group.
-Through his investment vehicle Patinex, he owns multimillion-dollar stakes in various companies, and his biggest holdings include healthcare company Vifor Pharma, software firm Temenos, and real estate investor Intershop.
+Through his investment vehicle Patinex, he owns multimillion-dollar stakes in various companies, and his biggest holdings include healthcare company Vifor Pharma, software firm Temenos AG, and real estate investor Intershop.

-Life and education
+Early life

 Ebner grew up in Hurden near Pfäffikon SZ.
 He studied law at the University of Zurich, Switzerland, graduating magna cum laude as lic.iur. and earned a PhD in business administration from the University of Florida.

 Career

-Before founding BZ Bank in 1985, and the investment firm, BZ Group in 1988, Ebner worked for Credit Suisse, and Bank Vontobel, where he was a member of the executive board.
+Before founding BZ Bank in 1985, and the investment firm, BZ Group in 1988, Ebner worked for Credit Suisse, and the private bank Vontobel, where he was a member of the executive board.

 He is a major shareholder of Helvetic Airways, a Swiss low cost airline.
 In 2018, Ebner has signed a 600 million francs deal with Brazilian aircraft maker Embraer for delivery of 12 new aircraft.